okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="get" url="/api/v1/myaccount/profile/schema" />

-Fetches the appropriate MyUserSchema for the caller's [User Type](/docs/reference/user-types/).
+Fetches the appropriate UserSchema for the caller's [User Type](/docs/reference/user-types/).

-> **Note:** If an property's value is not visible to an end user (because it is hidden or [sensitive](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-hide-sensitive-attributes.htm)) then the property's definition will also be hidden in the output of this API.
+> **Note:** If a property's value is not visible to an end user (because it is hidden or [sensitive](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-hide-sensitive-attributes.htm)) then the property's definition will also be hidden in the output of this API.

 #### Request path parameters